 The team found that DPP9 is essential for the survival of mice (2013 PlosOne; 2016 Expl Cell Res) and that DPP9 influences growth factor dependent cellular proliferation (2011 Mol Cancer Res).

-Professor Gorrell has a keen interest in models of disease (2011 J Hepatol).
-His 2017 paper showing the importance of DPP4 in liver fibrosis is the best on that topic (Immunol Cell Biol).
-The team recently created a new model of primary liver cancer, which better resembles the current human situation of over-nutrition (2018 Scientific Reports) and better ways to examine tumour growth (2019 Cancers).
+Professor Gorrell has a keen interest in models of disease, including liver fibrosis (2017 Immunol Cell Biol).
+The team recently created a new model of primary liver cancer, which better resembles the current human situation of over-nutrition (2018 Scientific Reports) and better ways to examine tumour growth (2019 Cancers), and recently showed associations between the DPP4 gene family and human liver cancer (2021 Cancers).